PacktPublishing/Mastering-OpenStack-Third-Edition/Chapter06/README.md

 ...
 ```

 5. Most of the OpenStack roles have been assigned in the `multi_packtpub_prod` inventory file.
-Make sure to have the following settings in the inventory file if not configured yet in previous chapters for OVN:
+Make sure to have the following settings in the inventory file if not configured yet in previous chapters for OVN as updated [here](https://github.com/PacktPublishing/Mastering-OpenStack-Third-Edition/blob/main/Chapter06/ansible/inventory/multi_packtpub_prod):

 ```sh
 [control]